maiziex/HAPDeNovo/README.md

 ### For the X chromosome
 ```
 use 23 in some below steps for X chromosome
+X in female offspring:
+--child_sex = female
+X in male offspring:
+--child_sex = male
-for X chromosome, make sure parent1 is father, and parent2 is mother
+For X chromosome, make sure parent1 is father, and parent2 is mother
 ```

 ### Step 1: